-The XML Spell Checker is available to all XML Editors within Liquid XML Studio
+The XML Spell Checker is available to all XML Editors within Liquid Studio

 The Spell Checker shows any spelling mistakes in-line within the XML document and allows them to be corrected by clicking on them and selecting the correct spelling.
 Features include: